yennanliu/SpringPlayground/springAdvance/DistributionLock/SpringDistributionLock/README.md

 - AVOID use JVM local lock, since it CAN'T deal with data consistency outside instance (e.g. N instances, 1 MySQL)
 - performance:
   - lock with single SQL > pessimistic lock > JVM lock > optimistic lock
-- if for good performance, simple biz logic, and no need to record change history
+- If for good performance, simple biz logic, and no need to record change history
-  - use lock with single SQL
+  - use `lock with single SQL`
-- if read > write
+- If read > write
-  - use optimistic lock, not heavy race condition
+  - use `optimistic lock`, not heavy race condition
-- if write > read, race condition happens often
+- If write > read, race condition happens often
-  - use pessimistic lock
+  - use `pessimistic lock`

 ### 3 cases make local JVM lock failed